About

 Position Summary and Overview

-The Churchill School & Center, a K-12 school for students with language-based learning disabilities, is seeking an upper school Literacy Specialist (grades 7-12) for hire starting August, 2024.
+The Churchill School & Center, a K-12 school for students with language-based learning disabilities, is seeking a Head/Co-Head 10th grade Biology Teacher for the 2024-2025 school year.

 Essential Duties and Responsibilities